call4paperz/call4paperz/README.md

 Follow the step-by-step twitter requesting the information you request if you have no apps created.
 If you have already been verified by Twitter the page will generate a new app.

 Fill in all fields like app name, description, website URL.
-In `Callback URLs` fill in with` http: // localhost: 3000 / auth / twitter / callback`.
+In `Callback URLs` fill in with` http://localhost:3000/auth/twitter/callback`.
 In `Allow this application to be used to sign in with Twitter` enable` Enable Sign in with Twitter`.

 Save and after saving go to the `Keys and tokens` tab to access the keys.